Rawan-Alkassem/hotelM/README.md

 - 📚 Booking Logs & Confirmation Flow
 - 📅 Calendar & Room Availability
 - 🔍 Booking Filtering (by status, type, etc.)
+- 📧 Email Notification when creating a booking by the admin
 ##  User Roles

 - **Admin**: Full access to all features